Adshir’s LocalRay software enables real-time, energy-efficient ray tracing on smartphones

 Adshir is unveiling its LocalRay real-time ray tracing graphics software that it says will enable the highest-quality graphics to run on mobile devices that only consume a couple of watts of power.

-Tel Aviv-based Adshir and its founder Reuven Bakalash, a graphics expert with 150 patents, has been working on the technology for more than seven years.
+Tel Aviv-based Adshir and its founder Reuven Bakalash, a graphics expert with 150 patents, have been working on the technology for more than seven years.

 During that time, the company figured out how to make the software run on a wide range of devices, including smartphones and PCs, ranging from 2 watts to 200 watts of power consumption.
 Now they’re targeting developers and hardware makers to enable outstanding graphics to run in real-time on their devices.